RFPB Fellows Society

 Board of Directors:

-There are five (5) Board of Directors positions.
+There are nine (9) Board of Directors positions.
 The Board of Directors is elected by the RFPB Fellows Society members.
 All RFPB Fellows Society members are eligible to hold a position on the Board of Directors.
 Each member of the Board of Directors may serve in one of the five Officer positions.
-Three (3) of the five Officer positions will be specifically designated as President, Vice-President, Secretary/Treasurer, and two Board of Director positions will be member at-large positions.
+Four (4) of the nine (9) Officer positions will be specifically designated as President, Vice-President, Secretary, and Treasurer, and five Board of Director positions will be member at-large positions.
 Each Board of Directors member will have one vote on all matters brought before the Board of Directors.
 The three (3) designated Officer positions and their respective duties are:

 •Presiding at all RFPB Fellows Society meetings and committee meetings. •Serving as the official RFPB Fellows Society representative when conducting official business with other organizations or